Why Plot Convenience is bad

 Later the MC rushes off to save her BFF with her new magic wand, oh and it’s the worst snowstorm of the year, and she’s never driven in snow.

-- If your MC really is a hapless boob who gets blindsided by the plot, make it clear in your prose that this is deliberate choice.
+- If your MC really is a hapless boob who gets blindsided by the plot, make it clear in your prose that this is a deliberate choice.

-And then write a how-to because making a victim MC sympathetic, rather than pathetic, is a master-level skill.
+And then write a “how-to” because making a victim MC sympathetic, rather than pathetic, is a master-level skill.

 Characters need to be in charge of their own fates.
 Their circumstances and the story that unfolds around them need to be a direct result of their choices.
 Make sure your characters are driving the plot and not simply reacting to whatever the world is doing to them.
 Give them a goal and have them take steps to achieve that goal, rather than have them stumble into the plot blindly.
-This will make you story more authentic, and your characters more interesting.
+This will make your story more authentic, and your characters more interesting.